avk/avk.github.io/_case_studies/secure-reader-threading.md

     </li>

     <li>
       Both conversation view and quoting preserve context.
-Either would help SR users understand more about where the currently unlocked message fits in.
+Either would help <abbr title="Secure Reader">SR</abbr> users understand more about where the currently unlocked message fits in.
 So which should we do?
     </li>
   </ol>

-  <h3>Conversation view as "SR threading"</h3>
+  <h3>Conversation view as "<abbr title="Secure Reader">SR</abbr> threading"</h3>

   <h4>Upsides</h4>

     <ul>
       <li>Easier to follow the conversation because each message has the same visual weight.</li>
       <li>Existing message design already works for smaller resolutions like mobile web.</li>
-      <li>Future-proofing SR — if each message is treated the same way visually, that leaves room to show policy controls (e.g. revoke, expire, watermark, etc.) for messages where you’re the policy owner.</li>
+      <li>Future-proofing <abbr title="Secure Reader">SR</abbr> — if each message is treated the same way visually, that leaves room to show policy controls (e.g. revoke, expire, watermark, etc.) for messages where you’re the policy owner.</li>
-      <li>Future-proofing SR — if each message is treated the same way visually, that leaves room to reply to earlier messages directly from SR.</li>
+      <li>Future-proofing <abbr title="Secure Reader">SR</abbr> — if each message is treated the same way visually, that leaves room to reply to earlier messages directly from <abbr title="Secure Reader">SR</abbr>.</li>
     </ul>

   <h4>Downsides</h4>